Economy of Egypt: ICT and communications

-The liberalization of Egypt’s telecommunications sector began in 1998, gradually expanding private sector involvement in mobile telephony and internet services.
-In 2004, the Information Technology Industry Development Agency (ITIDA) was established under Law 15 to drive Egypt’s digital transformation, implement e-signature legislation, and promote an export-oriented IT sector.
+The liberalization of Egypt's telecommunications sector began in 1998, gradually expanding private sector involvement in mobile telephony and internet services.
+In 2004, the Information Technology Industry Development Agency (ITIDA) was established under Law 15 to drive Egypt's digital transformation, implement e-signature legislation, and promote an export-oriented IT sector.
 Deregulation followed in 2006 after Egypt joined the World Trade Organization's Information Technology Agreement in 2003, opening the market to competition and foreign investment.
 By 2007, Egypt had 10 million fixed lines, 31 million mobile subscribers, and 8.1 million internet users.

-The ICT sector has since become a major driver of economic growth, expanding by 15.2% in FY 2022/2023 and contributing 5.1% to Egypt’s GDP, up from 4.4% in 2019/2020.
+The ICT sector has since become a major driver of economic growth, expanding by 15.2% in FY 2022/2023 and contributing 5.1% to Egypt's GDP, up from 4.4% in 2019/2020.
 Investments in the sector reached $4.2 billion in 2022/2023, a 20% increase from the previous year.
 The telecommunications market operates under a unified license system, with key players including Telecom Egypt, Vodafone, Orange, Etisalat Egypt, and Ericsson.

-Looking ahead, Egypt’s ICT market is projected to grow from $23.6 billion in 2025 to $53.1 billion by 2030, at a compound annual growth rate of 17.61%.
-The government’s Digital Egypt initiative aims to transform the country into a digitally-driven society by expanding infrastructure, fostering innovation, and modernizing public services.
-As part of this strategy, and the broader Egypt Vision 2030, the government has integrated 33,000 institutions into a secured digital network and enhanced online services, improving transparency and efficiency.
+Egypt's ICT market is projected to grow from $23.6 billion in 2025 to $53.1 billion by 2030, at a compound annual growth rate of 17.61%.
+The government's Digital Egypt initiative aims to make the country a digital society by expanding infrastructure, backing innovation, and modernizing public services.
+As part of this strategy, and the broader Egypt Vision 2030, the government has integrated 33,000 institutions into a secured digital network and expanded online services to improve transparency and efficiency.

 Between 2019 and 2022, mobile internet subscriptions surged by 77.9%, from 39 million to 69.4 million, with total mobile subscriptions reaching 106.2 million by December 2023.
 Internet penetration reached 72.2% in early 2024, with 82 million users.
-The country also leads Africa in internet speed rankings and is set to generate $3.5 billion in smartphone revenue by 2025, growing at an annual rate of 6.11% until 2029.
+Egypt leads Africa in internet speed rankings.